One of the most popular Virginia State Parks, Grayson Highlands State Park is in a fantastic location.

 The Cabin Creek Trail moves north from Massie Gap, the central hub of the park.
-It takes hikers to the park’s most remarkable waterfall.
+It takes hikers to one of the park’s best waterfalls.
 This trail is a 1.51-mile loop that climbs deep into a valley and then, of course, back up.

 The Rhododendron Trail is Grayson Highlands’ most popular route, leading up from Massie Gap into the wildflower-strewn highland meadows on the way to Mount Rogers.

 This trail is famed for providing access to see the Grayson Highlands ponies.
 These ever-popular “wild” ponies were actually introduced to the park in 1974 to help prevent the reforestation of its open areas.

 In our experience, camping in Virginia state parks is always first-rate.